Hi, I'm Mike. I grew up in a small college town in southeastern Wisconsin.

 In my middle teens, I moved with part of my family, to South Florida.

-Florida, I had lots of fun sailing and racing Prindle catamarans.
-This
+in Florida, I had lots of fun sailing and racing Prindle catamarans.

-is a picture of me in the 1985 Prindle 15 National Championships.
-Besides
+This is a picture of me in the 1985 Prindle 15 National Championships.

-making lots of good friends all across the state of Florida, I managed to
+Besides making lots of good friends all across the state of Florida, I

-win a couple of Florida state championships and I finished fourth in those
+managed to win a couple of Florida state championships and I finished fourth

-1985 National Championships.
-Winning sailboat races is the most difficult
+in those 1985 National Championships.
+Winning sailboat races is the

 In the late 80's I had a lot of fun bicycling.
 I completed a couple

-and 10 minutes.
+hours and 10 minutes.
 I also took a couple of organized tours.
-The

 Montana to Jasper, Alberta, crossing the continental divide three times.